 - Recovery Planning

 The NIST Framework operates as a signposting system that points out relevant resources applicable to each subsection.
 Resources include but are not limited to NIST Special Publications.
-In relation to recovery planning, the Framework refers to document SP 800-53.
+In relation to disaster recovery planning, the Framework refers to document SP 800-53.
 Specifically, it refers to codes CP10, IR4 and IR8 which are fully detailed way down in Appendix F of the document.

 We won’t detail everything covered in the codes in this blog post but to summarize, CP10 sets out the following recommendations: